Red Clump Stars in the Sagittarius Tidal Streams: Results

-As mentioned earlier, our sample is relatively complete with selection cuts only being made in magnitude and color.
-We therefore do not anticipate any kinematic bias in the RC sample.
+As can be seen in the table, our observations probed up to 76\% of the stars with clean SDSS DR6 photometry in this region of the sky with these color and magnitude cuts.
+The candidate selection and placement of stars on fibers of the instrument is more or less completely random\footnote{Priority can be put on certain stars but that does not guarantee their placement.
+It only sets an order the software uses to attempt to configure the field and makes little practical difference.} so we assume our sample has no selection bias.
 A small amount of metallicity bias is possible since the color of the RC is affected by metal abundance.
 However, the width of the color selection window is such that we expect this bias to be inconsequential.
-We therefore expect that we can make a fair determination of the RC density in the trailing and leading streams.
+This allows us to scale our observed results up to what would be expected if we had observed every possible star in this area of the sky.